Workday/canvas-kit/modules/codemod/README.md

   -h, --help     Show help                                             [boolean]
 ```

+> Note: These codemods only work on .js, .jsx, .ts, and .tsx extensions.
+You may need to make some manual changes in .json or .mdx files.

 > Note: You may need to run your linter after executing the codemod, as it's resulting formatting (spacing, quotes, etc.) may not match your project's styling.

 ## Installation